 First, let’s review the importance of pediatric clinical research.
 The Food and Drug Administration (FDA) reports that only about 20 percent of drugs are currently labeled for pediatric use, which proves problematic since children naturally respond to drugs differently than adults.
 This is why pediatric research studies are so important.
 Without well-orchestrated pediatric research studies, we can’t be sure that our children are being prescribed safe and effective drugs.
 Pediatric research studies can also help doctors improve palliative care measures for pediatric patients.
 Understanding the potentially groundbreaking effects of pediatric clinical research can go a long way in easing your mind – and your child’s mind – before research studies begin.

 Explaining Research in Terms Children Can Understand

-In general, doctors recommend preparing your child for a clinical trial in the same way you would prepare them for medical treatment.
-One best practice is to use language that your child can understand when describing clinical trial procedures.
+In general, doctors recommend preparing your child for a clinical research study in the same way you would prepare them for medical treatment.
+One best practice is to use language that your child can understand when describing clinical research study procedures.
 For younger children, you might consider drawing a picture to demonstrate the ins and outs of a procedure – an injection going into an arm, for example – so they are prepared for the details of the trial.
 If your child is relatively new to medical treatment, you can also show them pictures of doctors and nurses to help them understand that medical professionals are friendly, caring people.

 Emphasize the Importance of Clinical Research

 Make sure to use simple, clear terms to help your child understand the purpose of the trial.
 For example, “This drug/medical device could make you feel better,” or “This drug/medical device could allow doctors to help other kids like you.”
-If children understand the important purpose behind a clinical trial, they will be more likely to follow through with treatment.
+If children understand the important purpose behind a clinical research study, they will be more likely to follow through with treatment.